NaimAyat/UCLA_CS118/Lecture2.md

     * Still an unsolved problem
 ## Performance Metrics
  1. Throughput: How fast?
+   * Rate (bits/time) at which bits transferred between sender and receiver.
  2. Delay: How responsive is the network?
  3. Loss: How good is packet delivery?
  * How do loss and delay occur?